Hypochloremic Alkalosis Medication

 Class Summary

-These agents are used to correct disturbances in fluid and electrolyte homoeostasis or acid-base balance.
-They are also used to reestablish osmotic equilibrium of specific ions.
+Electrolytes are administered to correct disturbances in fluid and electrolyte homoeostasis or acid-base balance.
+They are also given to reestablish osmotic equilibrium of specific ions.

-Essential for transmission of nerve impulses, contraction of cardiac muscle, maintenance of intracellular tonicity, skeletal and smooth muscles, and maintenance of normal renal function.
-Gradual potassium depletion occurs via renal excretion or GI loss or because of low intake.
+Potassium is essential for transmission of nerve impulses, contraction of cardiac muscle, maintenance of intracellular tonicity, skeletal and smooth muscles, and maintenance of normal renal function.
+Gradual potassium depletion occurs via renal excretion or gastrointestinal (GI) loss or because of low intake.

 Depletion usually results from diuretic therapy, primary or secondary hyperaldosteronism, diabetic ketoacidosis, severe diarrhea (if associated with vomiting), or inadequate replacement during prolonged parenteral nutrition.
 Potassium depletion sufficient to cause a 1 mEq/L drop in the serum potassium level requires a loss of approximately 100-200 mEq of potassium from the total body store.

-For restoration of sodium ion in patients with restricted PO intake, especially hyponatremia states or salt-wasting syndromes.
-Administer sodium-containing parenteral solution with proper isotonicity.
+Hypertonic sodium chloride is given to restore sodium ions in patients with restricted oral intake, especially those with hyponatremia states or salt-wasting syndromes.

 Class Summary

-These agents have analgesic, anti-inflammatory, and antipyretic activities.
-The mechanism of action is unknown, but NSAIDs may inhibit cyclooxygenase activity and prostaglandin synthesis.
-Other mechanisms may also occur, such as inhibition of leukotriene synthesis, lysosomal enzyme release, lipoxygenase activity, neutrophil aggregation, and various cell membrane functions.
+NSIADs have analgesic, anti-inflammatory, and antipyretic activities.
+Their mechanism of action is unknown but may involve inhibition of cyclooxygenase activity and prostaglandin synthesis.
+Other mechanisms may also play a role, such as inhibition of leukotriene synthesis, lysosomal enzyme release, lipoxygenase activity, neutrophil aggregation, and various cell membrane functions.

 Indomethacin (Indocin)